 So here is a recap of the top projects of the year.
 I’m listing these in order of most views, not by what I think are my best projects.
 That list would be totally different.

-This project wins by a long shot, it has twice the pageviews of the second place project at over 8,000.
-People pin the absolute crap out of it, and most all the traffic comes from Pinterest.
+This project wins by a long shot, it has twice the pageviews of the second place project.
+People pin the crud out of it, and most all the traffic comes from Pinterest.
 I’m assuming that’s because it such an simple and functional idea, easy to replicate in your own home.
 I wish I would have known how popular this post was going to be, I would have done it during the daytime so the pictures were be decent.
 I also would have made sure the dowels were pushed all the way into the curtain rods for the pictures.
 Never noticed that before did ya?
 Drives me nuts, but not enough to go take another picture.

 This was a pre blog project, so the post is pretty much just a before and after picture.
 I really missed out on a lot of material by not starting a blog sooner, I could have written about the stripes, the pillows, the furniture, the artwork….